Will Weyerhaeuser Company (WY) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 8.13% loss in the last 1 month and extending the period to 3 months gives it a -2.88%, and is -2.92% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.73% over the week and 1.95% over the month.
+The stock witnessed a 2.89% gain in the last 1 month and extending the period to 3 months gives it a -10.49%, and is -3.61% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.48% over the week and 2.06% over the month.

 Weyerhaeuser Company is expected to release its quarterly report on 07/28/2023.The EPS is expected to shrink by -27.10% this year.